yuyangdanny/Parallelize-Image-Stitching/README.md

 ```

 ### Run
-Before run the program you need to create the folder and put the images inside it.
+Before running the program, you need to create a folder and put the images inside it.

 ```
 cd Parallel/CUDA